XIMDEX/structured-data/doc/guide.md

 ## Basic usage example

-So at this time we can be able to consume the API operations to manage the schemas and items data.
+So at this time we are able to consume the API operations to manage the schemas and items data.

 We assume in this manual that the host for our Laravel instance is under a host named localhost.
-Then we call the endpoint whit this example usage:
+Then we call the endpoint with this example usage:

 > [GET] http://localhost/api/v1/schema

-This petition will retrieve a JSON code with all the schemas that are actually created in our storage.
+This request will retrieve a JSON code with all the schemas that are actually created in our storage.

 ## API endpoints specification